eu-ssi/eussi.org/README.md

 ### How to contribute changes

 To add/edit content, modify files inside the [content](content) folder.
-You can modify these via the web or using GitHub Desktop or using the command line by opening pull requests (change proposals).
+You can modify these via the web or by opening pull requests.

 If you want to add new pages to the navigation bar or modify the navigation bar, modify `navigation` in [config.toml](config.toml).